Rubus 'Tayberry' - P9 + cane

 Description

 The Tridel berry 'Tayberry' (Rubus) produces red, large berries.
-These are aromatic, sweet and sour in flavour.
+They have an aromatic, sweet and sour flavour.
 Well-drained, nutrient-rich soil and a sunny location create ideal conditions for a high-yield harvest from July.
-Its white flowers are a beautiful sight.
+Their white flowers are a beautiful sight.

 Bulletpoints